KushBlazingJudah/feditext/README.md

 Feditext's goals are simple and to the point:

-- <=3000 SLOC in the main codebase according to cloc
+- <=4000 SLOC in the main codebase according to cloc
-  - This limit was chosen to keep the codebase drastically simple where needed.
-  - Textboards will never be as complex as an imageboard.
-  - If this limit proves too hard to keep under, it may be increased.
+  - The core textboard engine is approaching 2000 lines, by then it will probably be complete, and may even shrink once I do some optimization.
+    I have bumped the line limit to 4000 lines from 3000 as a result.
-  FChannel was approaching 6,000 lines when I started work on it and I found it hard to comprehend at times.
+  - FChannel was approaching 6,000 lines when I started work on it and I found it hard to comprehend at times.
+I don't want it to be like this.
-- Tons of comments, good documentation
+- ~~Tons of comments~~ (lol), good documentation
+  - Comments were kinda thrown out the window but it's pretty easy to figure out what's going on if you're even remotely proficient in SQL or Golang
+  - I will document how the ActivityPub implementation works when the time comes.
 - Sane moderation
   - FChannel says it won't keep IPs, we will.
     Not keeping them is good for privacy but not good when you have bad actors,